5T33Z0/OC-Little-Translated/14_OCLP_Wintel/WIiFi_Sonoma.md

 12. Run OpenCore Legacy Patcher and click on "Post Install Root Patch".
 If the spoof worked, the option "Networking Modern Wireless" or "Networking Legacy Wireless" should now appear in the list of patches:<br>![OCLP_Wi-Fi](https://github.com/5T33Z0/OC-Little-Translated/assets/76865553/2a053ee5-dba6-4ff6-b087-f10f55f9a616)
 13. Apply the Root patches, reboot and enjoy your newly working Wi-Fi in macOS Sonoma!

+> [!NOTE]
-**NOTE**: If the Patcher does not show you the option to patch Wi-Fi, then the spoof doesn't work.
+> If the Patcher does not show you the option to patch Wi-Fi, then the spoof doesn't work.
 In this case you need to try a different spoof or use Method 1 instead!

 ### Tipps for Troubleshooting
 - Download and open [IORegistryExplorer](https://github.com/khronokernel/IORegistryClone)
 - Search for `ARPT`
-- Highlight the ARPT entry and look for the property `IOName` in the list on the right
+- Select the `ARPT` entry and look for the property `IOName` in the right column
-- If the listed `IOName` is identical with the one you injected via `DeviceProperties`, then the spoof is working and the problem must be something else.
+- If the listed `IOName` is identical with the one you injected via `DeviceProperties`, then the spoof is working and the problem must be something else
-- If it still shows the original `IOName`, the spoof doesn't work.
+- If it still shows the original `IOName`, the spoof doesn't work

 ## Notes
 - Keep in mind that incremental system updates will no longer work once you applied root patches.
 Instead the complete macOS installer will be downloaded (≈ 13 GB).
 [There's a workaround](https://github.com/5T33Z0/OC-Little-Translated/blob/main/S_System_Updates/OTA_Updates.md) that allows incremental updates to work temporarily.